Your expert guide to spending 1 day in Málaga

 view along castle wall - lots of trees

-This castle was built in the 14th century CE to protect the Alcazaba.
+This magnificent castle was built in the 14th century CE to protect the Alcazaba from the Catholic kings.
 It was considered to be the most impregnable fortress in all of Spain when it was built.
-Today it stands proudly atop the city of Malaga offering visitors spectacular views out to sea.
+Today it stands proudly atop the city of Málaga offering visitors spectacular views out to sea.

 💲 €5.50 to visit with the Alcazaba or €3.50 to visit alone.